When Is Short Term Medical Insurance the Right Choice?

 If you retire before age 65, you are most likely not eligible for Medicare, and you will need to purchase health insurance on your own.

 The cost of health insurance that you find through Obamacare or off-exchanges for a standard major medical plan may be quite high.
 And, you may not be able to use your own doctors under some of these plans, as their medical provider networks may be restrictive.

-Short term health insurance can be an affordable option for early retirees, especially if you are generally healthy and do not have serious or chronic health conditions.
+Short term health insurance can be a budget-friendly option for early retirees, especially if you are generally healthy and do not have serious or chronic health conditions.

 Short Term Medical Can Be the Solution for Many

 There are many situations that may be temporary or for rather extended periods of time when a short-term health insurance plan could provide exactly what you need at a cost you can afford.

 Don’t be caught without health insurance when unexpected sickness or injury occurs.
 Avoid many thousands of dollars in medical debt by applying for coverage now.